Owl Creek Farm » Recipes » Appetisers » Deviled Eggs

 Hard Boil Eggs

-• Instant Pot: We use the 5/5/5 method: 5 minutes on high pressure, 5 minutes to natural release then flip the release valve to quick release the rest, then 5 minutes in an ice water bath.
+• If you don't have your own method, start with the 5/5/5 method: 5 minutes on high pressure, 5 minutes to natural release, then flip the release valve to quick release the rest of the pressure, then 5 minutes in an ice water bath.

 Mix and Fill